-At their core, employee handbooks are a collection of documents, resources, policies, and procedures that employees and management use and or reference in order to understand and carry out the company’s mission.
+At their core, employee handbooks are a collection of documents, resources, policies, and procedures that employees and management use and/or reference in order to understand and carry out the company’s mission.
 Most handbooks contain a mix of strategy, required policies or procedures, compliance information, and other information relating to the safety and well-being of employees.
 The policies that are contained within your handbook can also be used by management whenever challenges arise and the business needs a point of reference on how to address these challenges.

-Ask for Expert Help
+Ask for expert help

 Companies that want to put a handbook in place should work with an HR consultant and/or their attorney.
 Both types of professionals bring a different perspective to the handbook development process.
-One great way to build out a handbook is to work with an HR consultant on the nuts and bolts of preparing the handbook, and then have the handbook reviewed by an employment attorney.
+One great way to build out a handbook is to work with an HR consultant on the nuts and bolts of preparing the handbook.
+And then have the handbook reviewed by an employment attorney.
 Some HR consultants work closely with attorneys for this very reason because of the “hand in glove” relationship that exists here.

 Finally, the delivery of the handbook is an important part of employee hiring and onboarding.
-We’ve found that many technology-savvy companies issue the handbook and acknowledgment through an electronic signature system or an online HRIS.
+We’ve found that many tech-savvy companies issue the handbook and acknowledgment through an electronic signature system or an online HRIS.
 Some of the more innovative companies out there will even use a tech-enabled platform to house their handbook (e.g. Trello, Notion, or Sharepoint).

 If you think that your company is going to be growing soon or if you have challenges that need to be addressed with written policies, it may be time to start thinking about putting an employee handbook in place.